Chapter 27 | The Smart Optimizer

 In this simple use case, we will have the Smart Optimizer test initial speeds from 0 to 100 mph and an initial yaw angle within ±5 degrees, in case the initial yaw angle is suboptimal given the known rest position.
 For any enabled optimization parameter, the “relative” toggle can be enabled.
 When enabled, the “value” input field will be automatically populated with the corresponding value from the parent object’s input field, which can be considered a best or reasonable estimate.
 A search window can then be defined above and below this estimate using the “delta value” input field.

-In our example, the red vehicle was set up in the 3D workspace with rotation-local yaw = −32.864 degrees based on the lane configuration in the 3D environment, and therefore this is the reasonable first estimate.
+In our example, the red vehicle was set up in the 3D environment with rotation-local yaw = −32.864 degrees based on the lane configuration in the 3D environment, and therefore this is the reasonable first estimate.
 When rotation-local is enabled in the optimizer window, this initial yaw value is automatically populated in the “value” input field.
 Note that at the time of the initial release, the “value” field will not update automatically if the user changes the initial state of the parent object after “relative” is enabled.

 Genetic Algorithm